Daniel1285/FSWD-project-5/fixes.md

 2. only show 20 photos at a time with a button to load more
 3. fix comments to have a 'title' (as name) for new comments
 4. only if you own the post should you edit/delete
+5. fix file locations (PostDetails to move to components)